JulesssG/ADA-project/README.md

 # Title
-# Amazon product data analysis
+# Amazon food data analysis

 ## Abstract
 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?